rowcased/rowcased.github.io/codewars.md

 #### My involvement

 First I only <a href="https://rowcased.github.io/codewars.html#solver">solved</a> kata in Python to learn coding.
-Then I began C and stated <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
+When I began C I started <a href="https://rowcased.github.io/codewars.html#translator">translating</a> kata to that language.
 As my proficiency grew, I added many new languages and started <a href="https://rowcased.github.io/codewars.html#creator">creating</a> original kata.
 While advancing through the ranks, I evolved from user to contributor into ad hoc site <a href="https://rowcased.github.io/codewars.html#moderator">moderator</a>.

 <h2 id="solver"><br>1.
 Problem Solver</h2>